cdibbs/simple-mapper/README.md

 let myClassVmArray = mapper.MapJsonToVMArray(MyClass, [{ /* JSON object array */ }], false);
 ```

-The optional third argument turns off warnings about missing destination properties.
+The optional third argument turns on (default) or off warnings about missing destination properties.

 # View Models

-Due to the way Typescript works (as of v2.2), you should define your view models so they always have default values.
-Otherwise, their properties
+Due to the way Typescript works (as of v2.2), you should define your view models so they always have
-will not be visible to the mapper:
+default values.
+Otherwise, their properties will not be visible to the mapper:

 ```typescript
 export class MyWidget {